Top Window Maintenance Tips

 Keep your windows looking fresh and new all seasons by cleaning them twice a year.
 Here are some of the tips for cleaning your window.

 Clean on a Dry, Cloudy Day

 Choose to clean your window on a dry, cloudy day.
-Your cleaner can dry into the windows before you get a chance to wipe when you decide to clean on a blazing sun, leaving streaks that can give you a hard time removing from your window.
+Your cleaner can dry into the windows before you get a chance to wipe when you decide to clean in the blazing sun, leaving streaks that can give you a hard time removing from your window.

 There’s no need to continue with your cleaning if the weather isn’t pleasing.
 Avoid cleaning your window on a sunny day.